-George James Anstey, my great grandfather and a member of the Stoke Gifford Ansteys, was born in Cardiff on 10 March 1882 (registered as James George Anstey) to parents Thomas Henry Anstey and Eliza Morse.
-He was the brother of Tom, one of the chief researchers of this Anstey project, as well as brother of William Henry Anstey and Edward Archibald Anstey (SG 31) – they were (and still are) collectively known as the ‘Four Brothers’ by family.
+SG 29.
+George James Anstey: My great grandfather, he was born in Cardiff on 10 March 1882 (registered as James George Anstey but known as George) to parents Thomas Henry Anstey (SG 21) and Eliza Morse.
+He was the brother of Tom (SG 30), one of the chief researchers of this Anstey project, as well as William Henry Anstey (SG 28) and Edward Archibald Anstey (SG 31) – they were (and still are) collectively known as the ‘Four Brothers’ by family.

-George’s mother Eliza died in 1888 when he was a young boy, so he was brought up by his father, living in Cairns Street, Cardiff.
-By the late 1890s, George had got a job with the ‘Western Mail‘ newspaper in Cardiff, which he resigned from in early 1901 to join the South African Constabulary (SAC) in order to fight in the latter stages of the Second Boer War (1899-1902).
+His mother Eliza died in 1888 when he was a young boy, so he was brought up by his father, living in Cairns Street, Cardiff.
+By the late 1890s, he had got a job with the ‘Western Mail‘ newspaper in Cardiff, from which he resigned in early 1901 to join the South African Constabulary (SAC) in order to fight in the latter stages of the Second Boer War.

-We are fortunate to have notes made by George in January 1903 during a trek near Kocksoord in South Africa, the aim of which was both to round up Boer guerillas and survey and report on the situation on the ground in the aftermath of the conflict.
+We are fortunate to have notes made by him in January 1903 during a three week trek near Kocksoord in South Africa, the aim of which was both to round up Boer guerillas and survey and report on the situation on the ground in the aftermath of the conflict.
 The transcription of his notes is:

 Kocksoord January 13th 1903